 Thanks to its special contouring design, the AirFit F20 should feel comfortable for most people whether they sleep on their back or side.
 The mask is also designed to be quieter than many options on the market, thanks to the QuietAir venting technology, which uses multidirectional openings to break up exhaled air and allow venting from multiple areas.
 The reduced noise may appeal to couples or light sleepers who wake easily at night.

 Customers can purchase the AirFit F20 with small, medium, or large headgear, although the cushion is only available in small or medium.
 Both the headgear and cushion can be purchased separately for regular replacement.
 This face mask is compatible with all CPAP machines that use standard tubing and is covered by a 90-day limited warranty.

-Choosing a CPAP mask can be intimidating.
+Like choosing the best CPAP machine, choosing the best CPAP mask can be intimidating.
 The right full-face mask can affect both the comfort and efficacy of your CPAP treatment, so it’s crucial you use a model that works for you.
 Learning more about how a full-face mask works and what to look for can make the buying process easier and less stressful.
 If you have any concerns, your healthcare team is a great source of both answers and recommendations about what to look for in a mask.